Embedded-programming-Team-18/blind-nav-system/README.md

 ```

-To use the smart glove application, follow the installation guide [Installation](#installation).

 ## Contributing Guide

 'BLIND NAVIGATION SYSTEM' accepts PR's (pull requests) from _collaborators only_ only.
-Issues can be submitted by any of the collaborators.
-[The contributing guide can be found here](https://github.com/EvelynAnyebe/blind-nav-system/blob/gh-pages/CONTRIBUTING.md)

 ## Social Media